Benaah/AR-Study-Guide/README.md

 ## Building

 1. Open the project in Xcode (on macOS)
+2. Copy `Info.plist.template` to `Info.plist` in your Xcode project
-2. Add an asset catalog named "AR Resources"
+3. Add an asset catalog named "AR Resources"
-3. Add reference images and objects for tracking
+4. Add reference images and objects for tracking
-4. Add camera permissions to Info.plist:
-   - NSCameraUsageDescription: "Camera access is required for AR tracking and 3D object capture"
-   - NSPhotoLibraryUsageDescription: "Photo library access is needed to save captured images"
-   - ARKit required device capabilities
 5. Build and run on a device with AR capabilities

 ## CI/CD